 Thanks to the Borromeo family’s wealth, the peaceful and charming hamlets that surround the lake were expanded, and were given churches, paintings, beautiful villas, and gardens, captivating all who visit them.

 - Laveno: Laveno has the only natural harbor in Lake Maggiore.
 Although there are prettier villages than Laveno, it has a funicular that climbs to the top of Sasso del Ferro, a mountain with an altitude of 1062 meters (3,500 feet) that offers some stunning views of the Alps and the lake.

 - Leggiuno: Overlooking Lake Maggiore is the hermitage of Santa Caterina del Sasso.
 To this day, the structure is used as a monastery, but tourists can visit the building.
 This is one of the most beautiful and fascinating parts of Lake Maggiore.

 - Isola Bella: Isola Bella is one of the islands on Lake Maggiore.
-It's an ancient fishing village that occupied the island has become a beautiful oasis with a baroque palace and a beautiful garden full of exotic plants.
+It's an ancient fishing village that occupied the island and has become a beautiful oasis with a baroque palace and a beautiful garden full of exotic plants.

 - Isola Madre: Isola Madre is the largest island in Lake Maggiore.
 It houses a stunning palace with a tropical garden, where white peacocks run free.